TravorLZH/travorlzh.github.io/_posts/2023-04-07-jacobian-theta-functions-foundation.md

 ## The theta functions $\vartheta_r(z)$

-The functions $\Theta$ and $H$ are used extensively in Jacobi's _Fundamenta Nova_ but was latter discarded (see §21.62 of Whittaker & Watson's _A Course of Modern Analysis_).
-A more popular set of notation employed by mathematicians today are due to Tannery and Molk.
-In their 1893 book _Fonctiones Elliptiques_, the following notations are introduced:
+The functions $\Theta$ and $H$ were used extensively in Jacobi's _Fundamenta Nova_ but were later discarded (see §21.62 of Whittaker & Watson's _A Course of Modern Analysis_).
+A more popular set of notation employed by mathematicians today was due to Tannery and Molk.
+In their 1893 book _Fonctiones Elliptiques_, the following notations were introduced:

 $$
 \vartheta_1(x)=H(u),\quad\vartheta_2(x)=H(u+K),\tag{27}